SKCrawford/grammar-detector/README.md

 Cloning the repository:
     `$ git clone TODO: add github URL`

+Preparing the dev environment:
+    `$ pipenv shell`

 Running the `GrammarDetector` from the repository:
-    `$ python -m src "The dog chased the cat into the house."`
+    `$ python -m src "The dog was chasing a cat into the house."`

 Running the `patternset` unittests from the repository:
     `$ python -m unittest`

 To add new grammatical features or improve existing features, focus your efforts on the `patternsets` directory and its YAML files.
 You may find the token tables included in the info-level logs (exposed by setting `verbose` to `True`) to be helpful when creating or expanding patterns.
 Submissions of `patternset` files will be rejected if they do not include tests for each pattern.

-TODO: add the github URL to the instructions for cloning the repository

 ## Authors

-Steven Kyle Crawford
+Kyle Crawford

 ## Version History

-* 0.1
+* 0.1.0
-    * Initial Release
+    * Initial release

 ## License